FeeFighters/samurai-client-python/README.md

 # Django

 The modules `samurai_client_python.models`, `samurai_client_python.urls`, `samurai_client_python.views` make up a Django app which call on `samurai_client_python.core`.
 [Read More](/FeeFighters/samurai-client-python/blob/master/docs/core.md) (Though read first about Core, above)

+# Testing

+## Credentials

+If you want any of the tests to pass, you will need to create a file called test_credentials.py

+## Django

+If you don't have this properly configured as part of Django, the Django tests will not pass.